Closures and Callbacks

 }

-The factory function allocates the environment and returns a closure pair.
-The caller is responsible for the calling convention (storing the pair, passing the env pointer).
+The factory function allocates the environment and returns a closure pair:

 func $make_adder(i32) -> ptr {